Jeeves: Personality

 Bertie frequently describes Jeeves as having a "feudal spirit".
 Jeeves enjoys helping Bertie and his friends, and solves Bertie's personal problems despite not being obliged to do so.
 Jeeves interrupts his vacation twice to come to Bertie's aid (in "The Love That Purifies" and Jeeves in the Offing).
 He regularly rescues Bertie, usually from an unwanted marriage but also from other threats, such as when he saves Bertie from a hostile swan or when he pulls Bertie out of the way of a taxi.
 Jeeves is evidently offended when a revolutionary tells him that servants are outdated in "Comrade Bingo".

 Jeeves generally manipulates situations for the better and is described as "a kindly man" in Ring for Jeeves.
 However, he does influence Bertie's decisions to suit his own preferences, such as when he causes Bertie to change his mind about living with his nieces in "Bertie Changes His Mind".
+On other occasions, Jeeves manipulates events so that Bertie will take his vacation in an environment which Jeeves -- not Bertie -- prefers.
 Jeeves is also stubborn when opposing a new item that Bertie has taken a liking to, such as an alpine hat or purple socks.
 While he often stays on in spite of these radical objects, he can only withstand so much: the worst case is when he resigned after Bertie, privately labeling him as a "domestic Mussolini", resolved to study the banjolele in the countryside.
 Usually, Jeeves finds a way to help Bertie with a problem, and Bertie agrees to give away the item that Jeeves disapproves of.
 Even when Bertie and Jeeves are having a disagreement, Jeeves still shows sympathy, as much as he shows any emotion, when Bertie is in serious trouble.